 Oracle has acquired Nimbula, an IaaS software provider with ties to OpenStack, which could signal a move toward open source cloud.
-Oracle's reputation, however, has industry watchers predicting
+Oracle's reputation, however, has industry watchers predicting otherwise.

 San Diego -based Nimbula, which was founded by two members of Amazon Web Services Elastic Compute Cloud engineering team, hasn't made the headway industry observers expected when the company launched two years ago.